Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Aiming for superlinear convergence

-To check optimality, we can use criterion~\eqref{eq:tr-subproblem-optimality} with $\lambda = 4t(2 - t)$.
-We find that $s \to ^\top$ as $t \to 0$: the tentative step is far even when $t$ is small.
+The criterion~\eqref{eq:tr-subproblem-optimality} with $\lambda = 4t(2 - t)$ confirms optimality.
+We find that $s \to ( \pm\Delta, 0 )^\top$ as $t \to 0$, so the tentative step is far even when $t$ is small.
 We could arrange for that step to be accepted by adjusting the function value at the tentative iterate.
 That rules out even basic capture-type theorems.
-This type of behavior does not happen with an isolated minimum and positive definite Hessian.
+This type of behavior does not happen when the Hessian is positive definite at the minimum.

-\paragraph{Trust-region with Cauchy steps.} As just discussed, RTR with an exact subproblem solver can fail in the face of non-isolated minima.
-However, practical implementations of RTR typically solve the subproblem only approximately.
+\paragraph{Trust-region with Cauchy steps.} As just discussed, TR with an exact subproblem solver can fail in the face of non-isolated minima.
+However, practical implementations of TR typically solve the subproblem only approximately.
 We set out to investigate the robustness of such mechanisms to non-isolated minima.

-Our investigation is prompted by the empirical observation that RTR with a popular approximate subproblem solver known as truncated conjugate gradients (tCG, see~\citep{conn2000trust,absil2007trust}) seems to enjoy super-linear convergence under \pl{}, even with non-isolated minima.
-We are actively investigating this, but it appears to require significant additional machinery.
+Our investigation is prompted by the empirical observation that TR with a popular approximate subproblem solver known as truncated conjugate gradient (tCG, see~\citep{conn2000trust,absil2007trust}) seems to enjoy superlinear convergence under \pl{}, even with non-isolated minima.
+We confirmed this subsequently~\citep{rebjock2023tcg} using significant additional machinery.

-As a stepping stone, we show the following theorem, regarding RTR with a crude subproblem solver that computes \emph{Cauchy steps} (see~\eqref{eq:cauchy-steps} below).
+As a more direct illustration, we show the following theorem, regarding TR with a crude subproblem solver that computes \emph{Cauchy steps} (see~\eqref{eq:cauchy-steps} below).
 It is relevant in particular because tCG generates a sequence of increasingly good tentative steps, the first of which is the Cauchy step.